 The Plagiarism Officer shall review the evidence as presented by the marker or Module Organiser and classify as being of Low, Medium or High Level.
-For cases classified as Low Level, the Plagiarism Officer will proceed as stated in B5.2.1 below and may recommend an action plan setting out an appropriate learning package (to include referral to the Learning Enhancement Team in the Dean of Students Office) without having a formal School Plagiarism/Collusion Meeting.
+For cases classified as Low Level, the Plagiarism Officer will proceed as stated in B5.2.1 below and may recommend an action plan setting out an appropriate learning package (to include referral to the Learning Enhancement Team in the Student Support Service) without having a formal School Plagiarism/Collusion Meeting.
 The student may either accept the action plan and learning package as offered by the Plagiarism Officer or can request that a formal School Plagiarism/Collusion Meeting takes place.
-In all other cases, a formal School Plagiarism/Collusion Meeting should be held.
+In all other cases, a formal School Plagiarism/Collusion Meeting takes place.